saif9817/4202-Project/README.md

           Set up elevation api function that takes a coordinate and returns elevation (OMER) --DONE-- Add the bike path overlay (SAIF)
           Add persistence for start and end (SAIF) --DONE--

+Sunday 27th Nov -
+	Finished Py script for elevation and route

+Tuesday 29th Nov -
+	Hook up react to python and back (OMER)

+	Write Up
+		Talk about our problem
+		our thoughts on implementation
+		barriers faced and how we solved them
+			Data structures
+			Stack
+		Data - Map, Elevation, Road Network
+		Diagrams that we've made
+		Next steps / efficiency increase